 A good mudbank gives them somewhere where they can create water holes with great ease.
 They also provide the opportunity to make dens and offer a nice spot to stretch in the sun.
 This is essential for the alligators to maintain their body temperature.
 They rely on the sun’s rays to warm them up and get them active as cold-blooded reptiles.
 This is why if you see alligators in the wild, they are often either hiding under the water or statuesque on the side of the lake.

 Suitable habitat is one with access to plenty of prey like snakes, fishes, birds, and small mammals.
 Alligators can lie in wait in the water and strike at anything that gets too close, rolling it over into the water to drown it.
 Anything that comes too close and is an easy target is worth the effort.

 A large mammal, like a cow or adult deer, could keep the alligator well-fed for a long time.
 They don’t need to hunt that often, eating every five days on average, which is another reason Florida’s lakes can sustain so many individuals.

-The American alligator is well-suited to the south-east and is constantly adapting.
-Alligators can seem like a very exotic and out-of-place creature to anyone not from the southeastern states.
-But, the truth is that they are perfectly suited to the temperatures and habitats provided by the waterways and swamps of this region.
+The American alligator is well-suited to the southeast and is constantly adapting.
+Alligators can seem exotic and out-of-place creatures to anyone not from the southeastern states.
+However, they are ideally suited to the temperatures and habitats provided by the waterways and swamps of this region.